Triple Net Lease Pros and Cons: Landlord and Tenant Perspectives

 Gross lease makes sense when: the tenant needs absolute cost certainty; the property has volatile operating costs; or the tenant lacks the expertise to protect themselves in NNN negotiations.
 See the triple net vs. gross lease comparison for a detailed framework.

 The right NNN lease with the right protections is a fair deal for both parties.
-The wrong NNN lease — one with broad CAM definitions, no caps, weak exclusions, and a vague gross-up clause — is a blank check that tenants sign without fully understanding the exposure.
+The wrong NNN lease (broad CAM definitions, no caps, weak exclusions, a vague gross-up clause) is a blank check that tenants sign without fully understanding the exposure.

 See also: triple net lease explained for the reconciliation math, triple net lease example for an annotated walkthrough, and absolute NNN lease explained for the most extreme version of net lease structure.